pbsc/react-native-ui-components/CONTRIBUTING.md

 - Review the documentation to make sure it looks good.
 - Follow the pull request template when opening a pull request.
 - For pull requests that change the API or implementation, discuss with maintainers first by opening an issue.
+- Make sure that the pull request title follows the commit message format

 ## Code of Conduct